 Would you consider climbing Everest again?

 Everest was a lifelong dream.
-Im not someone to revisit things time and time again.
-The climb was a magical, life changing experience and I wouldn’t want to affect my memoirs.
+I'm not someone to revisit things time and time again.
+The climb was a magical, life-changing experience, and I wouldn’t want to affect my memories.
 Maybe K2 next time.

 What’s the most poignant memory from your journey to the top of Everest?

 To be so close to nature.
 It’s a thin place in every sense of the word.
-I had a powerful experience on that mountain that has helped shaped who I am.
-The summit was magical but for me the climb was the journey and as poignant as the destination.
+I had a powerful experience on that mountain that has helped shape who I am.
+The summit was magical, but for me, the climb was the journey, and as poignant as the destination.

-He’s currently stuck in Nepal having summited Everest for the 15th time.
+He’s currently stuck in Nepal, having summited Everest again.
 We chatted about another mountain…

 Post a Comment